damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 <details>
   <summary>Click to see the guideline!</summary>

-- **Definition:** *An editable file format is a standard way that information is encoded for storage and allow the makers to study, modify the geometry of a model and reuse it.*
+- **Definition:** *An editable file format is a standard way that information is encoded for storage and allows the makers to study, modify the geometry of a model and reuse it.*

  ```
 To reuse a design model, it should provide information consist of: